 Phoenix Honey Orchid Oolong tea

 The first infusion highlights the floral fragrance inherent in the tea.
-The second and third infusions highlight the lychee and stone fruit flavours.
-Subsequent infusions show off the honey-like sweetness of the tea, which slowly gives way to a pleasant bitterness and general oolong flavour of the tea.
+On the second and third infusions, the more fruity, lychee and stone fruit flavours start coming to the fore.
+Subsequent infusions then show off the honey-like sweetness of the tea, which slowly gives way to a pleasant bitterness and general oolong flavour of the tea.
 It's a slow journey but one that allows you to appreciate all the subtle taste, flavours and qualities inherent in fine Chinese teas.

 Sharing is caring